LCAV/easy-dsp/docs-source/docs/python-reference.md

 * `buffer_frames`: the number of audio frames contained in one buffer;
 * `volume`: the volume between 0 and 100.

-These are read-only, and you must not change them!
+These are read-only, and you must not change them.

 ## Receiving configuration changes